Edemealem/Week-1/notebooks/README.md

-#Task 1
+# Week 1 Tasks
-#Exploratory Data Analysis (EDA) on Financial News and Stock Prices
+# EDA and Quantitative Analysis of Financial News and Stock Prices

 ## Overview

-This project performs Exploratory Data Analysis (EDA) SLA).
-The analysis was conducted using **Google Colab** for optimal performance.
+This project conducts an Exploratory Data Analysis (EDA) of financial news and stock prices, examining textual statistics and sentiment analysis.
+It includes the calculation of technical indicators like Simple Moving Averages (SMA) and performs a correlation analysis between news sentiment and stock returns, yielding a Pearson correlation coefficient of 0.017, indicating a weak relationship.

 ## Key Activities